How Does Degree Classification Work in the UK?

 Yes, all UK universities that award undergraduate honours degrees use this classification system.
 The boundaries (70/60/50/40) are standard across the sector, though individual calculation methods and borderline policies vary.

-Is the system changing?
+Is the classification system changing?

 There have been discussions about replacing classifications with a more detailed Grade Point Average (GPA) system.
 Some universities have trialled GPA alongside classifications.
 However, as of 2026, the classification system remains the standard for UK undergraduate degrees.